E3-JSI/FASTENER/README.md

 # FASTENER (FeAture SelecTion ENabled by EntRopy)

-FASTENER is a state-of-the-art feature selecton algorithm for remote sensing.
+FASTENER is a state-of-the-art feature selecton algorithm for remote sensing, but performs well also on several other data sets.
+It is most suitable for large datasets with several hundreds of features.
 It has been develped for the use case of crop/land-cover classification based on Sentinel-II data.

+The algorithm

 ## Users' Manual
 Basic documentation is available within the code.